RN to BSN Completion Program (NURB)

 4 Credits.
 3 Lecture Hours.
 3 Lab Hours.

-Students synthesize knowledge and skills acquired throughout the RN-BSN curriculum to develop, implement, and present a capstone project that focuses on community needs, bedside nursing issues, or organizational leadership issues.
-Project topics must be approved by faculty.
-The course includes a workplace-based experience with preceptors from healthcare and community agencies.
+Students synthesize knowledge and skills acquired throughout the RN-BSN curriculum to develop and present a capstone research or quality improvement project that focuses on community needs, bedside nursing issues, or organizational leadership issues.
+Project topics must be approved by program faculty.

 Corequisites: NUR 435